eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-combo.md

 Codewind includes a CLI to simplify the installation process.
 Find the `cwctl` CLI in your HOME directory under the `~/.codewind/{version}` path.

-Use this command to install an all-in-one deployment with a new Keycloak and a new Codewind service:
+Use the following command to install an all-in-one deployment with a new Keycloak and a new Codewind service:

 `cwctl --insecure install remote`